 Required ResourcesSet works:

-Set novels in order of study (students to source copies, or borrow from the library etc):
+Novels (students to purchase copies from Book Coop, or borrow from the library etc):

 Caryl Philips, Crossing the River